raspberrypilearning/pick-your-favourite/en/step_6.md

 --- task ---

-Copy the observer again, paste it underneath.
+Copy the observer again and paste it underneath.

 --- /task ---